-News Science Raspberry Pi Project Aims to Count Your Bees By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated June 05, 2018 A new Raspberry Pi project will capture activity at a hive's entrance in 10-second bursts.
+News Science Raspberry Pi Project Aims to Count Your Bees By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005—his work has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Published June 04, 2018 Updated June 5, 2018 09:51AM EDT A new Raspberry Pi project will capture activity at a hive's entrance in 10-second bursts.
 (Photo: Ratikova/Shutterstock) Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices When it comes to determining the strength of a particular honey hive, beekeepers often resort to estimating based on the tried-and-true method of eyeballing activity at the colony's entrance.
 For programmer Mat Kelcey, used to dealing in absolutes, this wasn't good enough.
 "The first thing I thought when we set up our bee hive was 'I wonder how you could count the number of bees coming and going?'
 After a little research i discovered it seems no one has a good non-intrusive system for doing it yet," he wrote.
 "It can apparently be useful for all sorts of hive health checking."
 Kelcey is definitely right about hive health corresponding to the strength of the colony.
 In spring, when warm temperatures beckon bees to begin flying again and the queen to start laying, the hive population can soar from thousands to over a hundred thousand by late summer.
 If by mid-summer the hive doesn't have consistently more activity than previous months, complications may be present — from a queen's failing health to disease.
 Gauging the population can be a useful indicator for inspiring action or simply leaving well enough alone.
 An photo sample of how Kelcey's system accurately counts bee activity at the hive entrance.
 (Photo: Mat Kelcey) To more accurately count bees flying in and out of a hive — a task near-impossible on warm sunny days when the term "busy as a bee" is come to life — Kelcey rigged up a Raspberry Pi, a standard pi camera and a solar panel to the underside of a top-bar hive.
 The Raspberry Pi is an incredibly small computer that, in addition to be a hacker's delight for all sorts of creative projects, can easily be unobtrusively setup to monitor hive activity.
 Kelcey's system uses a camera to capture one photo every 10 seconds from 6 a.m. to 9 p.m. for a total of 5,000 photos a day.
 A software program then examines each image, ignores background noise, and marks each bee.
 Over time, with a bit of human-supervised tweaking, the network is able to train itself to better distinguish bees from other objects in the scene.
 Kelcey's data showing bee activity at the entrance to his honey hive over the course of a day.
 (Photo: Mat Kelcey) The data output is not only visually beautiful — you can see it in the graph above — but also provides a daily snapshot of overall hive health.
 "I love how they all get busy and race home around 4 p.m.," Kelcey added.
 Beekeepers interested in taking advantage of Kelcey's bee counter, or building upon it with their own hacks, can download the full source code .